CERT-Polska/mquery/docs/users.md

  create new search jobs, see and cancel every job, and download matched files.
 In current version, users can see and browse all jobs in the system.
+ - `nobody`: empty role that gives no access to anything.
+Useful for anonymous users.

 Role names are considered stable, and will continue to work in the future.